|Borrowing / Renewing Materials

-Services and information for persons with disabilities for Storrs campus (including parking, building access, equipment, home delivery, and scanning services).
+Services and information for persons with disabilities for Storrs campus (including parking, building access, equipment, and scanning services).

 For other UConn locations, please consult the appropriate Library.

-Use your Husky One Card to print and copy.
 Black & white and color printers are available in the libraries and across campus.
-Printer locations

 Black & white and color scanning is a free service available at all campus libraries.
-Use our BookScan machines or photocopiers to scan and email documents.
+Send files directly to email or a USB.

 Research / Teaching / Learning Support